Self-Pour Wine 101:

 - Buying wine in bulk amounts directly, as opposed to in bottles, is cheaper per unit volume, meaning you’re spending less to gain the same volume of inventory

 - Costs associated with cooling hundreds of bottles at once are reduced to a fraction of that cost, as kegs are specifically built to maintain cool temperatures efficiently and for extended periods of time.

 - With traditional bottle service, wines are frequently opened and spoiled before enough orders can be made to empty the bottle.
 This means that your establishment is incurring significant opportunity costs from that wasted wine, simply because it couldn’t be kept fresh.
-As mentioned before, kegged wine is protected from passive oxidation and can stay fresh for 6 weeks.
-This means your opportunity costs from lost wine are going to be much lower, as kegs will likely empty before that period is over (if that does not happen, you may want to reevaluate the popularity of that particular offering).
+As mentioned before, kegged wine is protected from passive oxidation and can stay fresh for 6 weeks or longer.
+When reusable steel kegs are used, the tapped wine stays fresh for as long as 3 months and if untapped, it stays fresh up to 12 months.
+This means your opportunity costs from lost wine are going to be much lower, as kegs will likely empty before that period is over.
+If that does not happen, you may want to reevaluate the popularity of that particular offering.

 - Finally, the ease of access that comes with tapped wine, meaning that your typical server will have more time to handle tasks more efficiently.
 This means that your overall staffing needs will likely reduce, and this will very likely decrease your expenditure on wages as well.

 We mentioned earlier that the most common types of establishments offering wine on tap are bars or fast/casual restaurants.
 It certainly does not have to be limited to those alone, but there are certain factors that are more conducive to making it work best.